 Many questions, and a lot of research later, here is what I have learned about traveling abroad with hair styling tools, and the questions YOU need to ask yourself.

-The first thing you need to check is whether you have a dual Voltage (110-240v) or a single Voltage (110v) hair dryer, curling iron, straightener, razor or another device you plan to bring on your trip.
+The first thing you need to check on your hot tools is whether you have a dual Voltage (110-240v) or a single Voltage (110v) hair dryer, curling iron, straightener, razor or another device you plan to bring on your trip.

 What does Dual Voltage mean?

-You can also blow the outlet you just plugged into, start small fires, get electrocuted, etc. As you can imagine, it’s a pretty good idea to know what voltage the country you visit is using.
+You can also blow the outlet you just plugged your hair tool into, start small fires, get electrocuted, etc. As you can imagine, it’s a pretty good idea to know what voltage the country you visit is using.
 Let’s not start any fires, people.

 - 110v in the U.S.A., Canada, Mexico, most Caribbean nations, some Asian countries, Central and South America*

 - 240v Europe, some Asian countries, Africa and Australia*

 *This is not a complete list.
 Please look up the voltage of each country you plan to visit before you go just to double check!

 Adapters (likes these) are small, plug-like contraptions that you literally just put over the plug of your device to change the shape of the plug to that of the country you are in.

 However, it does not change the voltage.
 It doesn’t change anything about your electronic, except the outlet shape.